skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 # Becoming a high-performance organization

-## "The techy bits"
+## "The summary \ tips version"

 ---

 ## Schedule

-1. Definition of high-performance - 5mins
+1. Definition of high-performance - 5 mins
-1. Process - 5mins
-1. Architecture - 10mins
+1. 6 tips for operational performance - 15 mins
 1. Q & A - 10mins

 ---